hkociemba/CubeExplorer/readme.txt

 Version History:

+2019-10-07  Cube Explorer 5.15
+            - Autorun did not handle the number of allowed threads correctly.
+            - Option to sort the cubes in the main window by the cube ID.

 2019-10-07  Cube Explorer 5.14
             - The search for incomplete cube did not work correctly when using slice turns.
 The fixed version also has the possibility to exclude faces in this case now.